batcsg1/Odyssey/README.md

 > Note: this will ensure your **schema** is in sync with your **database**

-### Optional.
-Use Docker Compose to create development and testing environments 🐳
+### Optional: Use Docker Compose to create development and testing environments 🐳

 Once you have cloned the repo to your local machine run the following command on the root directory:
 ```bash